Ziang-Lu/Flask-Blog/README.md

   Thus, in the original Flask-Blog app, we still use `Flask-Login` to handle user log-in/log-out and authentication issues, as well as session management.

+* As a presentation of the user following system, a logged-in user is able to choose to show only the posts authored by the followed users.

 * Rate limiting:

   All routes are protected by rate limiting, implemented with `Flask-Limiter` and `Redis`.

+* Asynchronous tasks:

+  *Some actions in the app takes long time to run, which blocks the server to handle the request.*

+  Thus, `Celery` is used as an asynchronous task queue (with our existing `Redis` as the broker (message queue)) to handle those long-running tasks, like sending email to users.

 <br>

 ## License

 This repo is distributed under the <a href="https://github.com/Ziang-Lu/Flask-Blog/blob/master/LICENSE">MIT license</a>.